hidelab/iceberg/README.md

     /shared/hidelab2

-(this is some sort of magic automount directory, so it doesn't appear in `ls` and so on until you explcitly `cd` to it or use it)
+This is some sort of magic automount directory, so it doesn't appear in `ls` and so on until you explcitly `cd` to it or use it.

 More information about the difference sorts of storage is available on the [official iceberg filestore page](http://docs.hpc.shef.ac.uk/en/latest/iceberg/filestore.html).

+You can see if you're using lots of storage with:

+    df -h ~
+    df -h /data/md1xdrj
+    df -h /shared/hidelab2

+or similar.

+## end